 Rescuing a victim of drowning can be extremely dangerous.
 Rescuers are taught to keep their distance as much as possible when learning life-saving techniques.
 The further you can stay away from a drowning victim while rescuing the better.
 Drowning rescuers is a frequent occurrence as victims will grab anything to stay afloat and the rescuer can be inadvertently drowned during the rescue.
 Use whatever floatation device available to throw, reach or help the victim grab.
-Learn how to be a lifesaver by taking a course with the Lifesaving Society.

 Since drowning can result to hypoxemia, immediately begin mouth to mouth resuscitation.
 This should also be done cautiously, especially for patients you do not know.

 - Have the patient lie down on his back.

 - Place one hand on the forehead and another hand on the jaw.
 Hyperextend the neck to open the mouth.
 If the patient has a spinal injury, use jaw thrust maneuver to open the airway.